 When you summarize, paraphrase, or quote someone else's media, words, or ideas, you must cite your source.
-Be especially careful to avoid plagiarizing Internet sources.
-No matter where material is taken from, failure to cite the source is plagiarism.
+Be especially careful to avoid plagiarizing Internet sources (for examples: email, websites, or discussion groups).
+It makes no difference whether you borrow material from print sources, from the Internet, from online databases, or from interviews; failure to cite your source is plagiarism.
 Students who plagiarize may earn an "E" or "0" for the assignment, or an "E" for the course.